-6.1 The overarching trial objective is to confirm that RAF Marham is a suitable diversion airfield for Protector.
+6.1 The overarching trial objective is to confirm that RAF Marham is a suitable diversion airfield for Protector and to inform the development of ACP-2023-022 (see para 1.2).
 The trial will be conducted in accordance with a MOD-produced trial / test plan with its own specified and measurable objectives.
-The trial will also inform the development of ACP-2023-022, which is at Stage 1 of the CAP1616 process and seeks to establish permanent segregated airspace in the vicinity of RAF Marham to facilitate continued and enduring access to a diversion airfield for Protector.
-Whilst the MOD will be assessing a wide range of facilities, infrastructure and procedures to determine RAF Marham's suitability, the airspace trial will be measuring 3 sub-objectives specific to the size and shape of the proposed airspace and the associated operational procedures.
+Whilst the MOD will be assessing a wide range of facilities, infrastructure and procedures to determine RAF Marham's suitability, the airspace trial will be measuring 4 sub-objectives specific to the size and shape of the proposed airspace, impact on other airspace users and associated operational procedures.
 The sub-objectives and metrics specific to this airspace trial are shown in Table 2 below.

 To confirm that RAF Marham is a suitable diversion airfield for Protector Sub- objectives Test item Measured how 1 Volume of TDA Is the airspace adequate in size and shape to enable Protector to complete a diversion inbound to RAF Marham?
 (YES/NO) Is the airspace adequate in size and shape to enable Protector to complete a departure from RAF Marham and climb to continue en route following a diversion inbound?
 (YES/NO) 2 Internal vertical division of TDA Does the vertical internal division at FL105 provide benefit to other airspace users (Yes/No): a.
 How long does it take Protector to descend from FL195 to FL110 (to be measured in minutes)? b.
 How long does it take Protector to descend from FL105 to touchdown at RAF Marham (to be measured in minutes)? c.
 How long does it take Protector to climb from take-off to FL105 (to be measured in minutes)? d.
 Do the Protector ATLC times meet that in the System Performance Specification (Yes/No) 3 Procedures Procedures, rules and limitations for safe operation of Protector in the local airspace of nominated UK diversion airfield have been documented and agreed.
-(YES/NO)
+(YES/NO) 4 Informing of ACP-2023-022 Measurement of the impact on other airspace users throughout trial period: a.
+Instances of airspace activation (measured in number of days); b.
+Instances when airspace is actived but not used by Protector (measured in number of days); c.
+Duration that airspace is active and occupied by Protector (measures in hours/minutes per instance); d.
+DACS requests (total number); e.
+DACS refusals (total number and associated reasons); f.
+Delay to DACS approval for airspace users operating from airfields within proposed TDA, either outbound or inbound (to be measured in minutes); g.
+Any additional procedures identified to reduce identified impact (textual description).